Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 Most of these side effects may go away within a few days or a couple of weeks.
 But if they become more severe or don’t go away, talk with your doctor or pharmacist.

 * This is a partial list of mild side effects from Firazyr.
-To learn about other mild side effects, talk with your doctor or pharmacist, or visit Firazyr’s prescribing information.
+To learn about other mild side effects, talk with your doctor or pharmacist, or see Firazyr’s prescribing information.

 Serious side effects

 To date, no serious side effects from Firazyr have been reported.
-This may be because of how the drug works and because the drug is taken only when you have an acute (severe and sudden) attack of hereditary angioedema.
+This may be because of how the drug works and because people only use the drug when they have an acute (severe and sudden) attack of hereditary angioedema.

 However, if you think you are having serious side effects from Firazyr, call your doctor right away.
 And call 911 or your local emergency number if your symptoms feel life threatening or if you think you’re having a medical emergency.